How Much Is In A Cup Of Water

 Account for Temperature

 While it's often overlooked in everyday cooking, temperature can affect the volume of water.
 Water expands slightly when heated and contracts when cooled.
-For most recipes, this difference is negligible, but in scientific experiments or when preparing very precise dishes, it's important to account for temperature.
+For most recipes, this difference is negligible, but in scientific experiments or when preparing very precise dishes, it helps to account for temperature.

 If you're measuring water for a recipe that requires a specific temperature, measure the water after it has reached that temperature.
-This will ensure that the volume is accurate.
-For example, if a recipe calls for warm water, measure the water after it has been warmed to the specified temperature.
+And this will see to it that the volume is accurate.
+As an example, if a recipe calls for warm water, measure the water after it has been warmed to the specified temperature.

 Convert Units Carefully